Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Pulse oximetry is a simple, painless, and quick test.
-It can be used to screen for certain heart defects that a baby is born with.
+It can be used to screen for certain heart defects that a baby can be born with.

 The results are most accurate when a baby is awake, warm, and quiet.
 Movement and crying can affect the accuracy of the test.
 Your baby may be wrapped in swaddling clothes to keep warm.
 You may be asked to hold your baby to help keep him or her calm.

-The health care provider will attach a small sensor to your baby's hand and foot.
+The healthcare provider will attach a small sensor to your baby's hand and foot.
 This is usually a flexible, sticky strip placed on the skin.
-In some cases, two sensors are used.
-One is placed on the right hand and one is placed on the right foot.
+In some cases, 2 sensors are used.
+One is placed on the right hand and the other is placed on the right foot.
 Comparing the results from the hand and foot is an important part of the test.
 The sensor or sensors are connected to a wire that leads to a small device.
 The device measures the amount of oxygen in your baby's blood.

 If the reading is below a certain number, your baby may need more tests.
 He or she may also need more tests if there is a significant difference between the hand and foot results.
 These additional tests may include an ultrasound of the heart (echocardiogram).
 He or she may also need to be seen by a cardiac specialist.

 It's important to remember that this test won't find all heart defects.
-It may not find one of the seven defects it's intended to find.
-Because of this, your baby will also need to have a comprehensive history and physical exam.
-In addition, you should make sure you keep all of your baby's doctor appointments.
+Sometimes, it may not find 1 of the 7 defects it's intended to find.
+Because of this, your baby will also have a comprehensive history and physical exam.
+In addition, always make sure you keep all of your baby's doctor appointments.